 Bit 21 (AnyThread) of IA32_PERFEVTSELx is supported in architectural performance monitoring version 3 for processor core comprising of two or more logical processors.
 When set to 1, it enables counting the associated event conditions (including matching the thread's CPL with the OS/USR setting of IA32_PERFEVTSELx) occurring across all logical processors sharing a processor core.
-When bit 21 is 0, the counter only increments the associated event conditions (including matching the thread's CPL with the OS/USR setting of IA32_PERFEVTSELx) occurring in the logical processor which programmed the IA32_PERFEVTSELx MSR.
+When bit 21 is 0, the counter only increments the associated event conditions (including matching the thread's CPL with the OS/USR setting of IA32_PERFEVTSELx) VTSELx) occurring in the logical processor which programmed the IA32_PERFEVTSELx MSR.

 Each fixed-function performance counter IA32_FIXED_CTRx (starting at MSR address 309H) is configured by a 4-bit control block in the IA32_PERF_FIXED_CTR_CTRL MSR.
-The control block also allow threadspecificity configuration using an AnyThread bit.
+The control block also allows threadspecificity configuration using an AnyThread bit for fixed-function counters 0, 1, and 2.
 The layout of IA32_PERF_FIXED_CTR_CTRL MSR is shown.